kirushaaxd/CountingMethods1/README.md

 Task: program for finding approximate values of a polynomial with plotting

-Programming language: python
+Programming language: python;

-IDE: pycharm
+IDE: pycharm;

-Used libraries: tkinter, numpy, plotlib
+Used libraries: tkinter, numpy, plotlib;

 Author: Kirill Ryhlov (kirushaaxd)